 Enterprise Architecture vs. Solution Architecture – An Overview

-EA serves as the glue holding together the connectedness of metadata and governance throughout the enterprise, it looks at the whole picture, works closely with business architects and solution architects.
-This is achieved through a centralised knowledge base—the Enterprise Architecture Knowledgebase—managed by the enterprise architects.
+EA serves as the glue holding together the connectedness of metadata and governance throughout the enterprise, it looks at the whole picture and works closely with Business Architects and Solution Architects.
+This is achieved through the Enterprise Architects’ centralised knowledge base—the EA Architecture Knowledgebase.
 This portal enables the entire organisation to search, find, and assist with updates to the centralised knowledge base.

-Enterprise Architecture provides a visual overview of how business, people, systems and technologies are connected, highlights where bottlenecks occur.
+EA provides a visual overview of how business, people, systems, and technologies are connected, and highlights where bottlenecks occur.
 Nowadays, and with modern tooling like Next-Insight, we accelerate EA through the democratisation of updates to master this digital model with individuals to update information while adhering to agreed governance roles and responsibilities.

 Enterprise Architects usually work to provide overarching guidance across the architecture layers.
 This includes: